OKTableViewLiaison alternatives and similar libraries

 }

-In the event a height is not provided, the liaison will assume the cell is self sizing and return UITableView.automaticDimension
+In the event a height is not provided, the liaison will assume the cell is self sizing and return UITableView.automaticDimension.

-can be customized using func set(command: OKTableViewRowCommand, with closure: @escaping (Cell, Model, IndexPath) -> Void)
+The OKTableViewRow can be customized using func set(command: OKTableViewRowCommand, with closure: @escaping (Cell, Model, IndexPath) -> Void) at all the following lifecycle events:

 - accessoryButtonTapped